The pace of change has accelerated.

 You need to think ahead to give your product a competitive edge.

-So, if you’re planning to release or design a new product in 2019, here are seven of the most important trends in product design that you should know about:
+Here are seven of the most important trends in product design that you should know about:

 - Sustainable product design